 If you have enjoyed these Fruit Filled Butter Scones, you may also like these:

 Since creating the Mother’s Day Afternoon Tea for Steamer Trading, I have enjoyed continuing to create small, bitesize treats.
 I absolutely love having making a selection of mini treats.
 As well as being able to have a little taste of everything, afternoon tea is the perfect opportunity to share.
 Food, conversation, fun.
 Most importantly for me is sharing it with those I love and creating new memories.

 Strawberry Topped Chocolate Heart Pavlova a delicious crisp outer shell, with a deep, brownie-like inner, topped with whipped cream and chocolate dipped strawberries.
-I think this is the perfect dessert to share with those you love.
+Ultimately, this is the perfect dessert to share with those you love.
 And did I mention that it’s also Gluten Free!

 I adore pavlova.
 Both making and eating it!
 Because this chocolate heart pavlova is as pretty as it is easy to make.
 Simply follow the recipe and instructions and you too can bake this beautiful dessert.

 Last week we celebrated Valentine’s Day.
 And I wanted to create something that would be perfect to share with those I love.
-That said, everything posted on Feasting is Fun, is designed to be shared!
+Although, every recipe posted on Feasting is Fun, is designed to be shared.
 Since, hearts, strawberries, chocolates and flowers are all associated with February 14th, I wanted to incorporate as many of these as possible.
 Resulting in a beautiful and tasty dessert that should not be confined to one day of the year, in my opinion.

 For this pavlova I piped the meringue heart and added swirls around the outside, defining the heart shape.
 And if I can make this pavlova, then so can you.
 While it is not difficult to do it creates a pretty finish.
 Also, this heart pavlova contains only cocoa, not chunks of chocolate, making it possible to pipe.
 Resulting in meringue mixture that resembles a light, airy mousse.
 And once baked it keeps it’s shape perfectly.
 Yum!